What is a Qualifying Disposition?

 Here is how the tax treatment of your stock profits would look if the sale of your shares is a qualifying disposition:

-- You would be taxed at your regular income tax rate on the $2 per share gain you realized by being able to purchase the shares at a discounted price of $18 per share; assuming that you are in the 35% tax bracket, that tax liability would come out to $70 ($2 per share, times 100 shares, multiplied by 35%).
+- You would be taxed at your regular income tax rate on the $2 per share gain you realized by being able to purchase the shares at a discounted price of $18 per share (versus a market price of $20); assuming that you are in the 35% tax bracket, that tax liability would come out to $70 ($2 per share, times 100 shares, multiplied by 35%).

 - The additional gain you realized upon the sale of your shares is $15 per share – the difference between your sale price of $35 per share and the non-discounted market price of $20 per share that existed when you bought the stock; that total gain of $1,500 would only be taxed at the much lower capital gains tax rate of 15%, making your tax liability $225 ($15 per share, times 100 shares, multiplied by 15%).